joshuarotenberg/GA-JS-WineManager/README.md

 When edit icon is clicked.
 Edit form modal opens. `.get` request grabs all data from API and pre-populates form of respective card.
 Upon submission: updated data is passed to API via `.put` request.

 > \*\* UI didn't require viewing a wine, as it had all the info.
 The edit action pops a form based on unique wine data.
 Thought this was more advanced. ;)

+## Challenges

+- Was unable to inject updated API response via handlebars.